tpujianto/location-intelligence/content/posts/into-python.md

 }
 ```

-Here the previous dictionary of a single book was extended to hold attributes for multiple.
+Here the previous dictionary of a single building was extended to hold attributes for multiple.

-Dictionaries also allow for heiarchical (or nested) structuring of data.
+Dictionaries also allow for hierarchical (or nested) structuring of data.

 ```
 {